marcon29/rails-archery-score-tracker/notes.md

     #   expect(pre_load_target.max_score).to eq(10)
     #   expect(pre_load_target.spots).to eq(1)
     # end

+# DistanceTarget Controller ???
+    - (revisit this if needed) or somewhere - if need to add ability to allow a user to create own distances, can't create a duplicate DistanceTarget record

 # Misc Stuff To Do
     - when done - uncomment the USA in seeds and run that